You Can’t Win: The Downside of Advanced Prenatal Screening

 It is not black and white, or even shades of grey – the choice to abort a baby with Down syndrome is a multicolored and multifaceted decision that is unique to every woman.

-Above all, faced with such a complex and socially stigmatized decision, it is imperative that all women are aware of the resources available to them on either side of the choice.
-Whether it is psychological counselling or financial assistance , they have the right to secure what is best for them, their child and their family.
-While it might never be an easy decision, it needs to be one that is supported wholeheartedly by all.
+Above all, faced with such a complex and socially stigmatized decision, all women must be aware of the resources available to them on either side of the choice.
+Whether it is psychological counseling or financial assistance, they have the right to secure what is best for them, their child, and their family.
+While it might never be an easy decision, it needs to be supported wholeheartedly by all.

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits